Agriculture & Farming

 Is Landscape Recovery for you?

-This scheme is not suitable for most individual farms.
+The scheme is currently closed to new entrants - no third funding round has been opened, and the 22 Round 1 and 34 Round 2 projects continue.
+It is also not suitable for most individual farms.
 Unless you have 500+ hectares available for transformational change, or are part of a collaborative project with other landowners, SFI or Countryside Stewardship will be more appropriate for your needs.

 What Landscape Recovery involves